We are about to discuss what is officially labeled as an alternative medicine treatment for ADHD.

 My final opinion on the Feingold program is that it is the right direction, but it has certain flaws.

-As I discuss in How to Help the Child You Love, there are numerous things that can cause food sensitivities.
+There are numerous things that can cause food sensitivities.
 However, each child probably has no more than four or five things that cause him serious problems.
 To recommend that every ADHD child permanently eliminate all of the dozens of foods and additives that have been shown to cause problems in some children seems to me to be a bit of an overkill.
 It is analogous to saying that since there are children who are allergic to cats, no child should ever own any pet.

 If there is one common theme that goes through everything that I write, it is this: